firstcontributions/first-contributions/cli-tool-tutorials/git-bash-windows-tutorial.md

 `git add file-name`

-Then write a commit message by sing this command
+Then write a commit message by using this command

 `git commit -m "Add your-name to Contributors list"`